 1. Print and complete the Previous College Transfer Request Form.

 2. Mail the form to each of the prior schools/colleges that you attended.

 In addition, you should arrange to have official score reports for any testing you have completed to be sent directly to Granite State College.

 Associate degree graduates from the Community College System of New Hampshire save time and tuition when they pursue their bachelor’s degree at Granite State College.
 Whether you take your bachelor’s degree courses at one of our co-locations, such as Great Bay, Manchester, or Nashua Community College; attend one of Granite State College’s campuses; or enroll online, your credits will transfer seamlessly.

-Granite State College has transfer partnerships with other colleges that allow for even greater transfer of credit, up to a maximum total of 90 credits toward the 120 credits required for a bachelor’s degree.
-These agreements apply to select programs at partner institutions including Nashua Community College, Manchester Community College, Great Bay Community College, and the Thompson School of Applied Sciences at the University of New Hampshire.
+Granite State College has transfer partnerships with other colleges that maximize our transfer credit policy which allows up to a maximum total of 90 credits toward the 120 credits required for a bachelor’s degree.
+In addition to our generous transfer credit policy, we have specific partnerships with institutions including:

 How Transfer Works

 Understanding how to make the most of your transfer credit begins with identifying your goals.
 For example, do you want to finish a degree in the same field you began studying, because you expect to advance your career in that field, or are you looking to major in a new area?
 Questions like these will guide your decision about what program is right for you.
-If you aren’t sure which of our degree programs will best meet your goals, or are even still considering what your goals may be, contact our Student Information Center to get connected with an Academic Coach.
+If you aren’t sure which of our degree programs will best meet your goals, or are even still considering what your goals may be, contact your local campus to get connected with an Academic Advisor.